 Explore the Path to a Career in Data Engineering

 Data engineers need to be tech-savvy, problem-solving experts who relish facing challenges and seeking optimal solutions.
 Are you ready to expand your knowledge and take your data engineering career to the next level?
-Discover how Maryville University’s online Master of Science in Data Science can help prepare you for the job you want.
+Discover how Maryville University’s online Master’s in Data Science can help prepare you for the job you want.